SQream/sqream_docs/guides/operations/setup/recommended_pre-installation_configurations.rst

       $ nvidia-smi

+..
-**Comment - what is the output?**
+	 **Comment: - what is the output?**

 If you do not have an internet connection, you can set up the local repository as shown in the following example:

+..
-**Comment: I suggest making the following example its own section, i.e., how to prepare the CUDA driver offline.**
+	 **Comment: - I suggest making the following example its own section, i.e., how to prepare the CUDA driver offline.**

 You can prepare the CUDA driver offline from a server connected to the CUDA repo by running the following commands as a *root* user: